foogunlana/interview/cddev2020.md

 - Be able to retry failed jobs a fixed number of times set by an environment variable
 - Be able to run unit or integration tests with npm run test

+Here's a [test URL](https://stears-interview-data.s3-eu-west-1.amazonaws.com/logo.png) you can use if you can't find anything to download

 ## BONUS Task 2

 Create a GUI to show your downloads using ReactJS.